TimITSolutions/federation_environment_getting_started/README.md

 2. The section [Running our sample code](#running-our-sample-code) contains 2 code - one simple code on iris dataset and one for a case-level breast cancer model that works on CLaM dataset.
 You can test these code on our platform and refer to these while preparing your code.

 3. The section [Additional Information](#additional-information) provides information on how to setup docker on windows and ubuntu.

+## CLaM Dataset
+Our complete CLaM dataset is stored in Ziekenhuis groep Twente (ZGT), The Netherlands.

 ## Running your own code on our model-to-data platform